hughaharper/hughaharper.github.io/index.markdown

 {% include slider.html selector="home_slider" %}<br>

 I am a PhD candidate in geophysics at the Scripps Institution of Oceanography.
 I work with Prof. David Sandwell in the "Topex" Lab, studying marine gravity and tectonics.
+Find out more about the work we do on my [research](research.markdown) page.

+My research is currently supported by a NASA FINESST grant (award no. 80NSSC20K1666).